-Narrator: The astronauts, Buzz Aldrin and Neil Armstrong, prepare for immediate lift-off in case the landing damaged their fuel tank.
+Narrator: The astronauts, Buzz Aldrin and Neil Armstrong prepare for immediate lift-off in case the landing damaged their fuel tank.
+They go through their checklists of procedures.
 Meanwhile, Michael Collins, orbits the Moon waiting to pick up his fellow astronauts whenever they leave the Moon.
 The pilot of Eagle, Neil Armstrong, speaks...

 Armstrong: Hey, Houston, that may have seemed like a very long final phase.
-The Auto targeting was taking us right into a football-field-sized crater, with a number of big boulders and rocks for about one or two crater diameters around it...
+The Auto targeting was taking us right into a football-field-sized crater, with a number of big boulders and rocks for about one or two crater diameters around it, and it required us going in P66 and flying manually over the rock field to find a reasonably good area.